hyperse-io/logger/README.md

 ## 🎯 Message Types

-The logger supports both string and object messages:
+The logger supports both string and object messages with rich metadata:

 ### String Messages